Glenn Close demonstrates Da Butt at the 2021 Oscars. No, really

-This year's Academy Awards were bound to be different after coronavirus pandemic all but stopped people from seeing movies in theaters, but it's fair to say no one saw this one coming.
+The 2021 Academy Awards were bound to be different after the coronavirus pandemic all but stopped people from seeing movies in theaters, but it's fair to say no one saw this one coming.
 During a music trivia segment Sunday night, veteran actress Glenn Close not only correctly identified the 1988 single Da Butt, she got up and demonstrated the dance.
-Close also spilled some deep knowledge of the song, which was on the soundtrack of Spike Lee's film School Daze.
+Close also spilled some knowledge of the song, which was on the soundtrack of Spike Lee's film School Daze.

 "Wait just a second, that's Da Butt," she said.
 "I know that, Da Butt, it's a classic song by the great Washington DC go-go band, E.U.
 So, yeah, and shout-outs to Suga Bear, and the Backyard Band, and the whole DMV."